Geometric extensions of many-particle Hardy inequalities: Introduction

 The paper is organised as follows.
 In Section \ref{sec:preliminaries} we state the preliminary setup which allows for a straightforward and systematic derivation of the results.
-The main results are given in Section \ref{sec:many-particle} as ground state representations for the conventional many-particle Hardy inequalities in all dimensions (Theorems \ref{thm:many-particle-separation}-\ref{thm:many-particle-Hardy-2d}), for some alternative geometric cases where the origin is singled out as a special point (Theorems \ref{thm:many-particle-1d-product}-\ref{thm:parallel-3d}), and finally for inequalities involving volumes of simplices of points (Theorems \ref{thm:volume-noncritical}-\ref{thm:volume-all}).
+The main results are given in Section \ref{sec:many-particle} as ground state representations for the conventional many-particle Hardy inequalities in all dimensions (Theorems \ref{thm:many-particle-separation}-\ref{thm:many-particle-Hardy-2d}, with an extension in Theorem \ref{thm:many-particle-Hardy-combined}), for some alternative geometric cases where the origin is singled out as a special point (Theorems \ref{thm:many-particle-1d-product}-\ref{thm:parallel-3d}), and finally for inequalities involving volumes of simplices of points (Theorems \ref{thm:volume-noncritical}-\ref{thm:volume-all}).
+Conclusions are given in Section \ref{sec:conclusions}.
 Some computations involving multilinear algebra, and a brief note on the sharpness of the derived constants, have been placed in an appendix.

-\begin{ack} I am thankful to Fabian Portmann for continuous feedback during the writing of this manu\-script and for collaboration on closely related subjects.
-I would also like to thank Bergfinnur Durhuus, Ari Laptev, Enno Lenzmann, and Jan Philip Solovej for discussions.
-This work was supported by the Danish National Research Foundation and Nordita. \end{ack}
+\begin{ack} I am thankful to Fabian Portmann for valuable feedback and for collaboration on closely related subjects.
+I would also like to thank Bergfinnur Durhuus, Jens Hoppe, Ari Laptev, Enno Lenzmann, and Jan Philip Solovej for discussions.
+Financial support from the Danish Council for Independent Research, Nordita, and the Isaac Newton Institute (EPSRC Grant EP/F005431/1) is gratefully acknowledged.
+The majority of this work was carried out at the University of Copenhagen. \end{ack}